grc-iit/labstor/readme.md

 LabStor is a holistic platform for developing and managing I/O stacks in userspace.

 Update 11/28.
 We are currently re-organizing the LabStor library to use in other projects.
-We are also  working on making the test cases work outside of our testbed.
+We are also making the test cases work outside of our testbed and adding github actions.
 Expected completion: 2 weeks.

 [![DOI](https://zenodo.org/badge/499672000.svg)](https://zenodo.org/badge/latestdoi/499672000)